649000/subtracker-rest-api/README.md

 ## Subtracker

-As many services are moving towards a subscription based revenue model, it becomes increasingly difficult for consumers to track the subscriptions one has signed up for.
+As services are moving towards a subscription based revenue model, it becomes increasingly difficult for consumers to track the subscriptions one has signed up for.
 The aim of this application is to track subscriptions a user have, giving an overview on the subscription cost, subscription period and renewal date.

 This particular repository host the backend aspect which is the REST API endpoint.